-4.3 General settings on Insulet-provided Controller
+4.4 General Settings on Insulet-provided Controller

 Warning: DO NOT start to use your system or change your settings without adequate training and guidance from your healthcare provider.
-Initiating and adjusting settings incorrectly can result in over-delivery or under-delivery of insulin, which could lead to hypoglycaemia or hyperglycaemia.
-Settings that impact insulin delivery mainly include: Pod Shut-Off, Basal Rate(s), Max Basal Rate, Max Bolus, Correction Factor(s), Insulin to Carb (IC) Ratio(s), Minimum Glucose for Calculations, Target Glucose, Correct Above and Duration of Insulin Action.
+Initiating and adjusting settings incorrectly can result in over-delivery or under-delivery of insulin, which could lead to hypoglycemia or hyperglycemia.
+Settings that impact insulin delivery mainly include: Pod Shut-Off, basal rate(s), Max Basal Rate, Max Bolus, Correction Factor(s), Insulin to Carb (IC) Ratio(s), Minimum Glucose for Calculations, Target Glucose and Correct Above, and Duration of Insulin Action.

-Note: Tapping the Back arrow on the screen returns you to the previous screen.
-However, tapping the CANCEL button in any of these set-up steps takes you to the first screen of each section and erases any entries in that section.
+Note: Tapping the back arrow on the screen returns you to the previous screen.
+However, tapping the CANCEL button in any of these setup steps takes you to the first screen of each section and erases any entries in that section.
 A pop-up screen warns you that you could lose these entries.

-Turning on and signing in to your Controller
+Turning On and Signing in to Your Controller

-Caution: Connect ONLY to trusted Wi-Fi networks with your Controller.
-AVOID connecting to public Wi-Fi networks, such as those found in airports, coffee shops etc., as these networks are not secure and could result in exposing your Controller to malware.
-DO NOT connect to public Wi-Fi networks during first-time set-up of your Omnipod 5 System.
+Caution: Connect ONLY to trusted Wi-Fi networks with your Controller or smartphone.
+AVOID connecting to public Wi-Fi networks, such as those found in airports, coffee shops, etc, as these networks are not secure and could result in exposing your Controller or phone to malware.
+DO NOT connect to public Wi-Fi networks during first-time setup of your Omnipod 5 System.

 - 1. Press and hold the Power button on the right side until the device manufacturer logo appears. - 2.
 Select your language. - 3.
 The Controller runs through a series of checks.
 If prompted, allow permissions and connect to Wi-Fi.
-See page 183 for more details.
+See page 197 for more details.

-Note: The SIM card on your Omnipod 5 Controller enables data to be sent and received via the AT&T wireless network when your Controller is not connected to a Wi-Fi network.
-If you stop using the Omnipod 5 App over a mobile network on your Controller, Insulet may deactivate the SIM card.
+Note: The SIM Card on your Omnipod 5 Controller enables data to be sent and received via the AT&T wireless network when your Controller is not connected to a Wi-Fi network.
+If you stop using the Omnipod 5 App over a cellular network on your Controller, Insulet may deactivate the SIM Card.
 Please note that the Controller is still functional using Wi-Fi.
-If you return to using the Omnipod 5 App on your Controller after a significant period of time, please contact Customer Care to request SIM card reactivation for full coverage via both mobile network and Wi-Fi.
+If you return to using the Omnipod 5 App on your Controller after a significant period of time, please contact Customer Care to request SIM card reactivation for full coverage via both cellular network and Wi-Fi.
 Upon request, the SIM card is reactivated.